Disclaimer: I don't own the characters.

 "I didn't mean to offend you!"
 I called after him, but Edward never gave me further chances to realize I really hadn't meant that in any bad way.

 I sighed deeply and rolled onto my back, clutching the blanket to my chest.
-Those memories came crashing down on me like an ocean in a stormy day.
+Those memories came crashing down on me like an ocean on a stormy day.
 No matter how hard I fought to keep them at bay, they never seemed to leave my mind.

 I closed my eyes tightly and willed the sleep to come.

 One day, when we were outside playing, I stared just a second too long at Edward.
-I have had the courage, only because he hadn't been looked at me at the time.
+I had the courage, only because he hadn't been looked at me at the time.

 "Stupid Bella," Tanya whispered.
 "What are you staring at?"